DataNinja22/DataNinja22/README.md

 # Hi there!
 I'm Shyam 👋

 ## 🚀 About Me
-I'm an **Engineering Student** with a strong interest in **Artificial Intelligence, Machine Learning, and Data Science**.
-I thrive on solving complex problems and building intelligent solutions.
-I am passionate about **Generative AI, LLMs, and Agentic AI**, and I actively explore cutting-edge advancements in these domains.
+I'm an **Engineering Student** with a strong interest in **Artificial Intelligence**.I am passionate about **Generative AI and Agentic AI**, and I actively explore cutting-edge advancements in these domains.
 My current focus includes:
 - **Generative-AI** using orchestration framework like LangChain to make AI powered applicatiions and leveraging the power of LLM's.
 - **Agentic AI:** Experimenting with frameworks CrewAI to make powerful agents and muilti-agents.